 Collaborative ethnography engaged by the Ohio Field School has inspired several initiatives that take the spirit of the Ohio Field School and its central questions to new forms.

 Placemaking in Scioto County, Ohio is a traveling exhibit collaboratively built by OFS researchers and community partners in Scioto County (go.osu.edu/sciotoplacemaking).
-The exhibit is currently being revamped for use in K-12 education.
+The exhibit was subsequently used to develop K-12 place-based curricula.

 Sharing Visions: Intergenerational Work in Appalachian Ohio brings together OFS community partners in Scioto County and Perry County to discuss common challenges and unique solutions found in grassroots community organizations (go.osu.edu/sharingvisions).